The Input File

 distance-constraints = {string} -> “off”

-With the distance-constraints keyword it is possible to activate the distance constraints for the simulation.
-The distance constraints are defined in the The Topology File.
+keyword it is possible to activate distance constraints for the simulation.
+The distance constraints are defined via the Topology File.

 MM Keys